 One card with the ward ability is Owlin Shieldmage.
 It is a 3/3 creature with flying and ward.
 In the case of Owlin Shieldmage, the ward ability requires your opponent to pay three life to resolve a spell or ability that targets it.

 Waterfall Aerialist also has the MTG ward ability.
 It costs four mana and is a 3/1 creature with flying.
 While on the battlefield, it also has the ward ability.
 However, for Waterfall Aerialist, the ward ability requires your opponent to pay two mana if they want their spell or ability targeting it to resolve.

 I hope that those examples have cleared up how the MTG Ward ability works.
 If you have any further questions, they will hopefully be cleared up in our FAQ section.

 MTG Ward – FAQ

 Do you have any specific questions about Ward?
-Please ask us in the comments and we will answer as quickly as we can.
+Feel free to ask us in the comments, and we will answer as quickly as we can.